Arrival and Orientation

 All articles brought into the United States, including gifts for other persons, must be declared to U.S. Customs.
 If all items you have to declare are entitled to free entry under an exemption, you may orally declare to the Customs Inspector and are not required complete the reverse side of the Declaration Form.
 However, the Inspector may ask you to make a written declaration if deemed necessary.

 There is no limit to the amount of money (U.S. or foreign currency), traveler cheques, money orders, or negotiable instruments in bearer form that you may bring into or take out of the United States.
 However, a report must be filed with U.S. Customs at the time you arrive or depart with an amount that exceeds $10,000 (USD) (or the equivalent in foreign currency).
 This is reported on the Customs Declaration.
 If you fail to declare amounts that exceed $10,000 (USD), a Customs Inspector may assume that the funds are illegal and may confiscate them.

 Do not pack or attempt to carry food, plants, or anything that can be interpreted as drug paraphernalia (such as pipes or tobacco papers).
 These items will be confiscated at the port of entry.

 Meeting the HC Peer Assistants at the Airport

 New students, who are arriving on the Official Arrival Day, August 18, and who have made arrangement with the International Office prior to departure for the U.S., will be met by a Hiram College Peer Assistant in Baggage Claim of the Cleveland Airport.
-Peer Assistants will wear a red t-shirt, carry a "Hiram College" sign, and wait at the "Welcome to Cleveland" desk inside the baggage claim area.
+Peer Assistants will wear a light blue Hiram College t-shirt, carry a "Hiram College" sign, and wait at the "Welcome to Cleveland" desk inside the baggage claim area.

 Please keep us informed of any travel changes.
 If you are lost, you have missed a flight, or a flight has been delayed or cancelled, please phone the Office of International Student Services immediately: